 Out of the box, MLServer includes support to offload inference workloads to a pool of workers running in separate processes.
 This allows MLServer to scale out beyond the limitations of the Python interpreter.
 To learn more about why this can be beneficial, you can check the concurrency section below.

-By default, MLServer will spin up a pool of 4 workers for each loaded model.
+By default, MLServer will spin up a pool with only one worker process to run inference.
+All models will be loaded uniformly across the inference pool workers.
 To read more about advanced settings, please see the usage section below.

 Concurrency in Python¶